-- The proposed built form has been designed through detailed site analysis to provide a complimentary and compatible streetscape presentation whilst maintaining appropriate amenity to adjoining commercial development. - Whilst an appropriate contextual building "fit" has resulted in variations to the building height control such outcome does not result in any unacceptable impacts on the amenity of the adjoining residential apartments or the streetscape character of this section of Condamine Street. - The appropriate distribution of floor space across the site in response to context and the built form and spatial characteristics of adjoining development will ensure that the visual massing of the development is minimised when viewed from adjoining properties and the public domain generally. - The built form responds to the site context and appropriately mitigates amenity impacts to adjoining properties as detailed throughout this report. - The floor to ceiling heights of 2.7m for residential units are compliant with the above requirements.
-The ground floor commercial units represent a minor noncompliance to the 3.3 control.
-However, the commercial ceiling heights are comparable with those approved at No's 261, 263 and 267 Condamine Street and are in response to minimising building height where possible.
+- Whilst an appropriate contextual building "fit" has resulted in variations to the building height control such outcome does not result in any unacceptable impacts on the amenity of the adjoining residential apartments or the streetscape character of these sections of Condamine Street and Kenneth Road. - The appropriate distribution of floor space across the site in response to context and the built form and spatial characteristics of adjoining development will ensure that the visual massing of the development is minimised when viewed from adjoining properties and the public domain generally. - The built form responds to the site context and appropriately mitigates amenity impacts to adjoining properties as detailed throughout this report. - The floor to ceiling heights of 3.1m for residential units are compliant with the above requirements.
+The ground floor commercial units are compliant with the 3.3m ceiling height control.